 |Water from the Highland Lakes||7,656||59,266||136,490||27,319||84,472|

 |Water from the Colorado River||246,429||175,989||153,175||192,148||163,101|

 *Water use is in acre-feet.

-‡Dedicated environmental releases are the water released solely for the purpose of satisfying environmental needs.
-In addition, releases for downstream customers and runoff flowing into the river and bays help satisfy environmental needs.
+‡Environmental releases are made to meet environmental requirements set out in the LCRA Water Management Plan.
+Releases for downstream customers and runoff flowing into the river and bay also help satisfy environmental needs.